skypyproject/skypy/docs/configuration_files.rst

             scale: 1.6
             size: 100

-* `Add a column`: you can add as many columns to a table as you need.
+* `Column addition`: you can add as many columns to a table as you need.
     Imagine you want to add a column for the telescope collecting surface

   .. code:: yaml